Chart Color Schemes

 Wauchope has a typical household mix, with a higher-than-average median household size

-Family households account for 75.3% of all households, including 28.9% couples with children, 31.4% couples without children, and 14.2% single parent families.
-Non-family households constitute the remaining 24.7%, with lone person households making up 22.3% and group households comprising 2.5%.
-The median household size is 2.6 people, which is larger than the Rest of NSW average of 2.3 people.
+Family households comprise 75.3% of all households, including 28.9% couples with children, 31.4% couples without children, and 14.2% single parent families.
+Non-family households account for the remaining 24.7%, with lone person households at 22.3% and group households comprising 2.5%.
+The median household size is 2.6 people, which is larger than the Rest of NSW average of 2.3.

 Frequently Asked Questions - Households